Oleg26Dev/AspNetCore.Identity.PostgreSQL/README.md

 # AspNetCore Identity Provider for PostgreSQL

-Identity for PostgreSQL using the .Net Core 2.0
+Identity for PostgreSQL using the .Net Core 2.0, .Net Core 3.0

 ## Installation